gezp/xacro4sdf/README.md

 <xacro_define_macro name="visual_collision_with_mesh" params="prefix uri">
 ```

-* you can directly use the  macro in your xmacro file.
+* you can directly use these macros in your xmacro file.

 ## 3. Custom usage in python